JArcher101/id-iframes/DWELLWORKS-MESSAGES-REFERENCE.md

 1. Save form data to Wix database
 2. Handle success/error response

+**Note:**
-**Note:** All fields are always present in the object, even if their value is `undefined`.
+- All fields are always present in the object, even if their value is `undefined`.
 This ensures consistent data structure for database operations.
+- The `idEntries` array contains one entry per tenant, employer (if selected), and "other" entities (if selected).
+Each entry is formatted for integration with the ID system.
+- `title`, `clientNumber`, and `matterNumber` in `idEntries` are placeholders and should be replaced with actual values from the parent/submitter data.
+- Names are formatted as "A N Other" (initials) for tenants/individuals, and full name for businesses.
+- Business vs personal is determined from "other" inputs by checking if the DOB/Entity field is a date or entity number.

 ---